microsoft/hummingbird/README.md

 <img src="https://github.com/microsoft/hummingbird/raw/main/website/images/3-matrix.png" width=450 >
 </p>

-**Step 2:** The `input path` tensor will be multiplied with tensor `C` that captures whether the internal node is a parent of that internal node, and if so, whether it is in the left or right sub-tree (left = 1, right =-1, otherwise =0) and then check the equals with tensor `D` that captures the count of the left child of its parent in the path from a leaf node to the tree root to create the tenor output path that represents the path from node to output.
+**Step 2:** The `input path` tensor will be multiplied with tensor `C` that captures whether the internal node is a parent of that internal node, and if so, whether it is in the left or right sub-tree (left = 1, right =-1, otherwise =0) and then check the equals with tensor `D` that captures the count of the left child of its parent in the path from a leaf node to the tree root to create the tensor output path that represents the path from node to output.
 In this case, this tree model has 5 outputs with 4 conditions, therefore, the shape of tensor `C` is 4x5 and tensor `D` is 1x5.

 <p align="center">
 <img src="https://github.com/microsoft/hummingbird/raw/main/website/images/4-matrixnext.png" width=450 >